getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 myObject.b; // 4
 ```

-Either through object-literal syntax with `get a() { .. }` or through explicit definition with `defineProperty(..)`, in both cases we created a property on the object that actually doesn't hold a value, but whose access automatically results in a kind of hidden function call to the getter function, with whatever value it returns being the result of the property access.
+Either through object-literal syntax with `get a() { .. }` or through explicit definition with `defineProperty(..)`, in both cases we created a property on the object that actually doesn't hold a value, but whose access automatically results in a hidden function call to the getter function, with whatever value it returns being the result of the property access.

-Since we only defined a getter for `a`, if we try to set the value of `a` later, the set operation (called `[[Put]]` in the spec) will occur without error, but our custom getter will effectively make that set moot, because the getter will still always return what we specified:

 ```js
 var myObject = {